20kaushik02/CSE545_SS_Work/Dojo Notes.md

 - 'mangling' is just subtracting 3 from the char's ascii value. so just add 3 to the key

-### .03 - xor plus
+### .03 - XOR plus

-- mangling is adding 3 then xor with 2. so just xor with 2, then subtract 3
+- mangling is adding 3 then XOR with 2. so just XOR with 2, then subtract 3

 ### lab 2a.02